 There is no separate assessment of possession of knowledge and understanding, or of know-how.
 A person who lacked the necessary knowledge, understanding or know-how would be unable to carry out many of the listed functions satisfactorily.
 A weakness in knowledge, understanding or know-how might lead an assessor to the conclusion that they did not have evidence that the candidate had carried out the functions satisfactorily, or that they would not be willing to allow the candidate to work unsupervised.
-In that event, the candidate should be addressed through a training plan.
+In that event, the candidate should be advised of the shortcoming, and it should be addressed through a training plan.